stlab/libraries/libraries/concurrency/future/future/recover.md

         description: Executor which is used to schedule the resulting task
       - name: f
         description: Callable object that implements the `recover()` function.
 Its parameter must be of type of this `future<T>` instance.
+      - kind: result
+        description: It returns the recoverable future

 ---